WhatsApp

 Core Functions

-Main Types of PDU
+Common Types of PDUs

 Basic PDU